class Gtk::Builder

 #add_objects_from_resource(resource_path : String, object_ids : Enumerable(String)) : Bool

-Parses a resource file containing a UI definition, building only the requested objects and merges them with the current contents of @builder.
+Parses a resource file containing a UI definition, building only the requested objects and merges them with the current contents of builder.

 -